yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 This factor, among others, explains that results in RL may vary from one run to another (i.e., when only the seed of the pseudo-random generator changes).
 For this reason, you should always do several runs to have quantitative results.

 Good results in RL are generally dependent on finding appropriate hyperparameters.
-Recent alogrithms (PPO, SAC, TD3) normally require little hyperparameter tuning, however, *don't expect the default ones to work* on any environment.
+Recent algorithms (PPO, SAC, TD3) normally require little hyperparameter tuning, however, *don't expect the default ones to work* on any environment.

 Therefore, we *highly recommend you* to take a look at the `RL zoo <https://github.com/araffin/rl-baselines-zoo>`_ (or the original papers) for tuned hyperparameters.